Princess Gabriella, Countess of Carladès

-Princess Gabriella, Countess of Carladès (Gabriella Thérèse Marie Grimaldi; born 10 December 2014), is the daughter of Prince Albert II and Princess Charlene.
+Princess Gabriella of Monaco, Countess of Carladès (Gabriella Thérèse Marie Grimaldi; born 10 December 2014), is the daughter of Prince Albert II and Princess Charlene.
 She is second in the line of succession to the Monegasque throne, behind her twin brother, Hereditary Prince Jacques.

 Birth and christening

-On 30 May 2014, it was announced that Princess Charlene was pregnant.
-After much speculation it was confirmed, on 9 October 2014, that the couple was expecting twins by the end of the year.
-On 21 November 2014, the palace announced that each twin would have the right to a salvo of 21 cannon shots at birth.
-Forty-two cannon shots (21 for each child) were to be fired from the Fort Antoine and church bells were to be rung for fifteen minutes.
-In addition, the day would be declared a holiday.

-On 10 December 2014, Princess Gabriella was born at Monaco's Princess Grace Hospital Centre.
-Despite being born before her brother, Jacques, Monaco's male-preference primogeniture means she was superseded in the line of succession when he was born two minutes later.
-On the day of her birth, Princess Gabriella was granted the title Countess of Carladès by her father.
-On 7 January 2015, the children were presented to the Monegasque people.
+Gabriella was born on 10 December 2014 at Monaco's Princess Grace Hospital Centre, two minutes before her brother, Hereditary Prince Jacques.
+She is the daughter of Prince Albert II, and Princess Charlene.
+Although born first, Monaco's male-preference primogeniture meant she was superseded in the line of succession when Jacques was born shortly afterwards.
+On the day of her birth, she received the title Countess of Carladès from her father.
+To mark the births, each twin was honoured with a salvo of 21 cannon shots from Fort Antoine, church bells rang for 15 minutes followed by boat horns, and the day was declared a public holiday.
+The twins were formally presented to the Monegasque people on 7 January 2015.

 Gabriella and Jacques were baptised at the Cathedral of Our Lady Immaculate in Monaco-Ville on 10 May 2015.
-Her godparents are her maternal uncle Gareth Wittstock and Francois Pienaar's wife Nerine Pienaar.
-At this occasion, she was awarded the Grand Officer of the Order of Grimaldi.
+Her godparents are her maternal uncle Gareth Wittstock and Nerine Pienaar.
+At the ceremony, she was awarded the rank of Grand Officer of the Order of Grimaldi.

-First communion
+First Communion

-Gabriella received her First Holy Communion on 11 May 2025, along with her brother Jacques, at the Church of Saint Charles.
+Gabriella received her First Holy Communion on 11 May 2025, along with her brother, at the Cathedral of Our Lady Immaculate in Monaco-Ville.
 The siblings wore white albs.